Superbad: Critical response

-On Rotten Tomatoes the film has an approval rating of 87% based on reviews from 207 critics, with an average rating of 7.40/10.
-The website's consensus reads, "Deftly balancing vulgarity and sincerity while placing its protagonists in excessive situations, Superbad is an authentic take on friendship and the overarching awkwardness of the high school experience."
-On Metacritic, the film has a score of 76/100 based on 36 reviews, indicating "generally favorable reviews."
+On Rotten Tomatoes, the film has an approval rating of 88% based on reviews from 207 critics, with an average rating of 7.40/10.
+The website's summary reads: "Deftly balancing vulgarity and sincerity while placing its protagonists in excessive situations, Superbad is an authentic take on friendship and the overarching awkwardness of the high school experience."
+On Metacritic, the film has a score of 76/100 based on 36 reviews, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.

 Mick LaSalle of the San Francisco Chronicle called it 2007's most successful comedy.
-Roger Ebert of the Chicago Sun-Times had the headline of his review read "McLovin It," and gave the film 3 out of 4 stars, and said "The movie reminded me a little of National Lampoon's Animal House, except that it's more mature, as all movies are."
-Carina Chocano of the Los Angeles Times said "Physically, Hill and Cera recall the classic comic duos—Laurel and Hardy, Abbott and Costello, Aykroyd and Belushi.
-But they are contemporary kids, sophisticated and sensitive to nuance"; she added, "I hope it's not damning the movie with the wrong kind of praise to say that for a film so deliriously smutty, Superbad is supercute."
+Roger Ebert of the Chicago Sun-Times had the headline of his review read "McLovin It", and gave the film 3 out of 4 stars, and said: "The movie reminded me a little of National Lampoon's Animal House, except that it's more mature, as all movies are."
+Carina Chocano of the Los Angeles Times said: "Physically, Hill and Cera recall the classic comic duos—Laurel and Hardy, Abbott and Costello, Aykroyd and Belushi.
+But they are contemporary kids, sophisticated and sensitive to nuance"; she added: "I hope it's not damning the movie with the wrong kind of praise to say that for a film so deliriously smutty, Superbad is supercute."
 Sean Burns of Philadelphia Weekly said "2007: the year Judd Apatow and Seth Rogen saved movie comedy", a reference to Knocked Up which was released in June.
-Devin Gordon of Newsweek said "As a Revenge of the Nerds redux, Superbad isn't perfect.
+Devin Gordon of Newsweek said: "As a Revenge of the Nerds redux, Superbad isn't perfect.
 But it's super close."

 In a more critical vein, Stephen Farber of The Hollywood Reporter, compared the film to other films with a single-day structure, such as American Graffiti and Dazed and Confused, but said that Superbad "doesn't have the smarts or the depths of those ensemble comedies."
 The Hollywood Reporter review was referenced in the film's DVD audio commentary, particularly the review's suggestion that the two main characters have a homoerotic experience similar to the film Y Tu Mamá También.
 Roger Moore of the Orlando Sentinel called the film a "super-derivative, super-raunchy sack of laughs" and a "great vulgarian send-off to the summer of Knocked Up" that plays like "Freaks and Geeks: Uncensored."
 Moore concluded, "The energy flags as it overstays its welcome.
 The Apatow Rule, 'If it gets a laugh, don't cut it,' doesn't do movies under his banner any favors.
 Still, there are plenty of those laughs, from the ruder-than-rude opening to the ironic-sentimental ending."
 Wesley Morris of The Boston Globe said the film "has a degree more sophistication than Revenge of the Nerds and American Pie, and less than the underrated House Party."
 Morris also said, "the few smart observations could have come from an episode of one of Apatow's TV shows" and "I wanted to find this as funny as audiences did."